momentohq/client-sdk-go/README.template.md

 ### Error Handling

-The preferred way of interpreting the return values from `ScsClient` methods is using a `switch` statement to match and handle the specific response type.
+The preferred way of interpreting the return values from `SimpleCacheClient` methods is using a `switch` statement to match and handle the specific response type.
 Here's a quick example:

 ```go